manami-project/anime-offline-database/README.md

 # anime-offline-database
-The purpose of this repository is to create an offline database containing anime meta data aggregated by different anime source pages (such as myanimelist.net, anidb.net, animenewsnetwork.com, anilist.co) and allow cross reference between those source pages.
-This file is supposed to be used by manami.
+The purpose of this repository is to create an offline database containing anime meta data aggregated by different anime meta data provider (such as myanimelist.net, anidb.net, animenewsnetwork.com, anilist.co, kitsu.io) and allow cross reference between those meta data provider.
+This file is supposed to be used by [manami](https://github.com/manami-project/manami).

 **The goal is to deliver at least weekly updates.**